sardana-org/sardana/doc/source/devel/api/api_pseudomotor.rst

 siblings
 --------

-    List of other psuedo motor objects that belongs to the same controller.
+    List of other pseudo motor objects that belongs to the same controller.

     :attr:`~PoolPseudoMotor.siblings`